 How to: be nice!!

 I cannot emphasise this enough.
 The people you’re dealing with on Depop are all real people, just like you.
-Speak in proper sentences, not ‘£3’, ‘Swap’, ‘Lower’, it takes approximately 0.9 seconds for you to type a sentence, so do it.
+Speak in proper sentences, not ‘£3’, ‘Swap’, ‘Lower’, it takes a few seconds for you to type a sentence, so do it.
 This will make people more likely to buy from you, and you might also snag a lower price if you’re friendly to the seller.
 Finally, and also most importantly, say please and say thank you, there’s no Depop fee for manners.

 If you fancy checking out my Depop, my username is @amieholtt and I promise I’ll be polite to you.
 (Or click here).